Hi! I’m Alisha.

 I love helping women figure out how to fit concealed carry into their lifestyle.

 Think about your circle of friends.
-Do you know which friends have a concealed carry license?
-Or even which friends own guns?
+Do you know which friends own guns?
 Probably not.
 Guns are a taboo subject.
 We can’t openly talk about these things with just anyone.

 As women, we are hard-wired to want to connect with other women.
 How do we find other concealed carrying women to connect with when we can’t freely talk about guns?